Lubna2597/OOP-Project/README.md

 NoteList and TodoList use new/delete for pointer arrays.
 ###### File I/O:
 All data is persisted using ifstream/ofstream.
+###### Exception handling:
+is used to ensure proper sign up of user and creation of all required files like friend list messages, request list automatically when user sign in and if there is an error then exception handling will handle it
 ## Use case:
 Each user's data is isolated in their own users/<username>/ folder.
 The only shared resource is login.txt, which holds credentials for all registered accounts.
 ### use case 1 (signup and creates notes):